Meet Our Vets

 Daniel graduated from the University of Melbourne, and soon after started working at Brandon Park Veterinary Hospital in December 2005.
 Daniel has a very calm and assuring manner that both clients and pets respond to very well.
 His level of medicine, thoroughness and caring nature has made him a very important and experienced member of our team.

-Whilst his interests are widespread throughout medicine, Daniel has completed a post graduate through the university of Sydney in ultrasonography, and now has quite a lot of experience in diagnostic ultrasound.
+Whilst his interests are widespread throughout medicine, Daniel has completed a post graduate through the university of Sydney in ultrasonography.
+Dan plays vital role in our diagnostic medicine and surgery with the aid his his ultrasound experience and skills.

 Dan has also complete his membership examinations in small animal Internal Medicine, in 2015, which has given him and the practice an added wealth of knowledge.

-In 2016 Dan and his wife Alison welcomed their little bundle of joy Owen.
-Daddy time has certainly filled his days off, meaning he does not get the same time to enjoy his other interests such as playing indoor foootball with his mates, but Dan would not have it any other way.
+In 2016 Dan and his wife Alison welcomed their little bundle of joy Owen., and in 2018 along came little Oliver.
+Daddy time has certainly filled his days off, meaning he does not get the same time to enjoy his other interests such as playing indoor football with his mates, but Dan would not have it any other way.

-She is currently on Maternity leave expecting their second bub in February 2018.
-Claire has a strong client following who no doubt will be keen for their “Aunty” Claire to return in the near future to contoinue looking after their pets.
+Claire has a strong client following who no doubt will be happy for their “Aunty” Claire to be back to continue looking after their pets.

 The other children at home include Red and Jack.
 Jack was a stray kitten that found his way to the clinic, Claire took him home to look after and he liked it so much he stayed.
 Red is the famous Fijian street dog who Claire rescued and adopted from a shelter in Fiji where she had volunteered in 2014 in Fiji.
 Red had a long haul through customs and quarantine but has settled into his new home and country very well.
 Claire is an avid North Melbourne supporter and enjoys watching a good game of footy, she also enjoys playing the piano in quieter times, and pottering in the garden.
 Her sporting passion however is netball which she still plays and umpires regularly.